Hong Kong protesters push ahead with mass rally despite suspension of controversial bill

 Protesters began to gather in the city's Victoria Park just after midday Sunday, donning black and wearing white ribbons on their chests.
-Many carried bunches of white flowers to honor a man who died after falling from a building on Saturday, after holding banners opposing the extradition bill.
+Many carried bunches of white flowers to honor a man who died after falling from a building on Saturday while holding banners opposing the extradition bill.

 "We buy the white flower to hope that he can rest in peace," said 23-year-old Michael, who works in concessions and only gave his first name.
 Like many others around him, he carried a sign saying "Freedom is Not Free."